YuChaoGithub/Knights-Rubbish/build_log.md

 * Completed all skills of Bro SS.
 * Added "Coming Soon" labels in Hero Choosing Scene.

+[2018.11.04]
+* Redesigned Menu Scene.
+* Added audio for all UIs.
+* Fixed the bug that players could unexpectedly interact with UIs on the previous layers using Space/Enter key.
+(Due to Godot's default UI events)

 [Next]
+* Sound effects.
 * Level walk through (1P / 2P).
-* Redesign Menu Scene.
-(Local PVP [Coming Soon])
-* Add keyboard configuration scene if it's the first time entering the game.
-(Data persistence)
+* Import key config from the user's files.
 * Make Gifs of characters' attack, post it on the project site.
 (Including the unreleased characters).
 * Preview video.
 * Introduction article.